yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-determine-whether-multicast-is-available.markdown

 {% tip %}
 Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
-See the [How to Configure Multicast] section for details on how to enable multicast.
+See the depanlinkHow to Configure Multicasttengahlink./how-to-configure-multicast.htmlbelakanglink section for details on how to enable multicast.
 {% endtip %}